pogTeam/writeups/2016/sharifctf/rev-50/README.md

 (gdb)
 ```

-Here we need to create a break point in:
+Here we need to create a break point in, right before the remove call, so we can take a look at the output file.
 ```
 0x00000000004008bc <+358>:	call   0x4005d0 <fclose@plt>
 ```